-When submitting work for assessment, you must adhere to Ara's Assessment and Academic Misconduct policies and not present work generated by AI such as ChatGPT as your own work.
+When submitting work for assessment, you must adhere to Ara's Assessment and Academic Misconduct policies and not present AI such as ChatGPT as your own work.
 Learning Services have resources to help you learn to paraphrase or reference another person's work to avoid academic misconduct.